 If you wish to exercise any of these rights, then please, contact us as described in part 14.

 Strictly necessary cookies: These cookies are essential in order to enable you to navigate the Sites and use certain features.
-Without these strictly necessary cookies, the online services provided by the Sites cannot be provided.
-It is therefore not possible for you to opt out of use of these cookies.
+Without these strictly necessary cookies, the online services provided by the webites cannot be provided.
+It is therefore not possible for users to opt out of use of these cookies.
 In addition, the coding language the Sites are written in uses session cookies and their use cannot be avoided.
-These are deleted each time you close your browser.
+These are deleted each time users close their browser.
 These cookies do not store any information about the visitor once the browser is closed.

-Performance cookies: Our performance cookies collect anonymous information about how you use the Sites and their features.
-For instance, our performance cookies collect information about which pages on the Sites are visited most often, which advertisements you view or interact with on the Sites or other websites on which our advertisements appear and if you receive any error messages.
+Performance cookies: Our performance cookies collect anonymous information about how users use the Sites and their features.
+For instance, our performance cookies collect information about which pages on the Sites are visited most often, which advertisements users view or interact with on our website or other websites on which our advertisements appear and if users receive any error messages.

 Analytics cookies: The Sites may use other similar analytics cookies.
-These cookies are used to collect information about how visitors use the Sites.
-The information is collected anonymously and used to report on the number of visitors to the Sites, where the visitors have come from, and the pages they have visited.
-Furthermore, you can prevent Google’s collection and use of data (cookies and IP address) by downloading and installing the browser plug-in available under https://tools.google.com/dlpage/gaoptout.
+These cookies are used to collect information about how visitors use the website.
+The information is collected anonymously, and used to report on the number of visitors to the Sites, where the visitors have come from, and the pages they have visited.
+Furthermore users can prevent Google’s collection and use of data (cookies and IP address) by downloading and installing the browser plug-in available under https://tools.google.com/dlpage/gaoptout.
 Further information can be found under http://www.google.com/analytics/terms/gb.html (Google Analytics Terms of Service & Privacy).
 Please note that on the Sites, Google Analytics code is supplemented by "gat._anonymizeIp();" to ensure an anonymized collection of IP addresses (so called IP-masking).
-Also, you can prevent Google Analytics to collect such data on behalf of Wlompos by clicking on the following link: https://tools.google.com/dlpage/gaoptout.
+Also, users can prevent Google Analytics to collect such data on behalf of Wlompos by clicking on the following link: https://tools.google.com/dlpage/gaoptout.

-Functionality cookies: Functionality cookies are used to remember choices you make (such as language preference, country location, or other online settings) and collect anonymous information.
+Functionality cookies: Functionality cookies are used to remember choices users make (such as language preference, country location, or other online settings) and collect anonymous information.

-All Cookies used by and on our Site are used in accordance with current Cookie Law.
+All Cookies used by and on our website are used in accordance with current Cookie Law.

 Before Cookies are placed on your computer or device, you will be shown a pop-up requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies you are enabling us to provide the best possible experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of our Site may not function fully or as intended.